AlistairTomori1/ride-share/docs/PLAN.md

 - Checkpoint 2: Friday, April 10 at 12:50 PM
 - Checkpoint 3: Thursday, April 23 at 12:45 PM

-## Project Goal
+## Goal

-The goal of this project is to build a ride-share dispatch simulation that uses custom linked lists as the primary data structure for storing and updating dynamic simulation data.
-The project is designed to demonstrate data structure implementation, algorithmic matching logic, simulation modeling, object-oriented programming, time complexity analysis, and professional software development practices.
+Our goal for this project was to build a ride-share dispatch simulation that uses custom linked lists as the main data structure.
+We wanted the project to show more than just a working visualization.
+The important part was building a system that could manage drivers, rider requests, state transitions, expiration, matching, and event tracking in a structured way.

-This project is not a game and is not primarily a UI project.
-The visualization exists to show the linked-list-based simulation in motion.
-The core of the project is the correctness of the data structures, dispatch logic, state transitions, and event tracking.
+We also planned the project with Level 4 in mind, so we aimed to go beyond the base requirements by adding larger-load support, surge behavior, stronger documentation, and a more professional GitHub workflow.

-## Final Target
+## Level 4 Target

-This project is being developed to meet **Level 4 - Inferno** expectations.
+We built this project toward **Level 4 - Inferno**.

-### Level 4 Focus
+### What that meant for us

-- Medium data set support, including large driver and rider loads
+- support larger driver and rider counts
-- Surge-based advanced behavior
+- include advanced behavior through surge logic
-- Professional GitHub workflow with issues, pull requests, and project tracking
+- use GitHub issues, pull requests, and project tracking
-- Performance comparison and refactoring discussion
+- document refactoring and performance tradeoffs
-- Clear analysis of limitations, scaling tradeoffs, and design decisions
+- show that we thought about scaling, not just correctness

-## Core System Requirements
+## What the Final System Needed to Include

-The final system is planned to demonstrate the following:
+By the end of the project, our plan was for the system to include:

-- Custom `Node` and `LinkedList` implementations
+- custom `Node` and `LinkedList` classes
-- Dynamic linked lists for drivers, ride requests, expired riders, and event history
+- linked lists for drivers and ride requests
-- Composite dispatch scoring using distance, capacity, and amenities
+- composite dispatch scoring
 - Manhattan distance calculations
-- Driver state transitions through the ride lifecycle
+- driver state transitions
-- Request expiration handling
+- request expiration
-- Structured event logging using a linked list
+- event logging with a linked list
-- Real-time visualization in the browser
+- browser-based visualization
-- Adjustable simulation speed
+- adjustable simulation speed
-- Text-only and batch-run modes for larger simulation runs
-- Statistics collection and analysis
+- documentation, analysis, and submission evidence

-## Implemented Feature Plan
+## Main Parts of the Project

 ### 1. Data Structures

-The project is built around linked-list-based storage and traversal.
+Our project is built around linked lists.

-Planned and implemented structures:
+We planned to use linked lists for:
+- drivers
+- riders
+- priority riders
+- expired riders
+- visible event log

+This let us keep insertion and removal efficient while still meeting the assignment focus on custom data structures.

+### 2. Dispatch Logic

+The dispatch side of the project was planned around matching riders to the best driver instead of assigning randomly.

+Main dispatch goals:
+- scan available drivers for a new rider
+- scan waiting riders when a driver becomes free
+- score matches using distance, capacity, and amenities
+- reject impossible matches using `Infinity`
+- keep driver and rider state changes consistent

+### 3. Simulation Layer

+The project also needed to behave like a real simulation over time.

+Main simulation goals:
+- continuously spawn riders
+- move drivers on the grid
+- pick up and drop off riders
+- expire riders if they wait too long
+- track time and update statistics

+### 4. Interface and Testing Support

+Even though this was not mainly a UI project, we still needed an interface that made the system easy to inspect.

+Main interface goals:
+- show drivers and riders visually
+- show text-based lists
+- show event history
+- support pausing and speed changes
+- support text-only and batch-run modes for larger tests
+- show summary stats clearly

+## Phase Breakdown

+### Phase 1: Core Architecture

+**Focus**
+- build the linked-list foundation
+- define the main simulation classes
+- create the UML and algorithm plan

+**Deliverables**
 - `Node`
 - `LinkedList`
-- Driver list
-- Rider list
-- Priority rider list
-- Expired rider list
-- Event log list

-These structures support insertions, removals, traversal, and state updates during the simulation.

-### 2. Dispatch and Matching Logic

-The dispatch system is designed to simulate how a ride-share platform matches riders to drivers.

-Planned and implemented logic:
-- Match riders and drivers using a composite score
-- Use Manhattan distance as the distance metric
-- Include passenger count and amenity requirements in scoring
-- Maintain driver availability and state transitions
+- driver and rider model classes
-- Assign, pick up, transport, and drop off riders
-- Expire unmatched requests

-### 3. Simulation Features

-The simulation layer is intended to model the system over time rather than only compute isolated matches.

-Planned and implemented simulation features:
-- Real-time simulation loop
-- Driver movement on a grid
-- Ride request spawning
-- Configurable simulation speed
-- Pause and resume controls
-- Real simulated date/time clock
-- Surge button for demand spikes
-- Adjustable target busy ratio for rider spawning behavior

-### 4. Visualization and Interface

-The interface is used to inspect system state and support testing.

-Planned and implemented interface features:
-- Visual map with drivers and riders
-- Driver/rider list panel
-- Event log tab
-- Settings tab
-- Stats tab
-- List sub-tabs for filtered views
-- Scrollable text panels
-- Text-only mode
-- Batch-run end screen
-- Downloadable full event log

-### 5. Statistics and Analysis

-The project includes statistics to support performance review and reflection.

-Planned and implemented metrics:
-- Average wait time
-- Average ride time
-- Expired rides per hour
-- Average percent of busy drivers
-- Total rides completed
-- Total earnings

-### 6. Large-Load Support

-To support Level 4 expectations, the project includes planning and implementation for larger simulation sizes.

-Planned large-load support:
-- Text-only mode to remove render overhead
-- Batch simulation mode for long simulation runs
-- Virtualized stats/event rendering
-- Cached counters for available and waiting entities
+- class design and UML
-- Event log caps for visual performance
-- Refactoring for simpler and more efficient update paths

-## Phase Breakdown

-## Phase 1: Core Architecture
+- early dispatch structure

+### Phase 2: Matching Engine

 **Focus**
-- Build the linked-list foundation
-- Define the simulation models
-- establish the class relationships and UML

-**Primary Deliverables**
-- `Node` and `LinkedList`
+- implement matching logic
-- Driver and rider model classes
+- add expiration and event tracking
+- connect rider/driver state changes

+**Deliverables**
+- composite scoring
+- expiration handling
-- UML diagram
+- event log
-- Initial algorithm plan

-## Phase 2: Matching Engine
+- initial time complexity work

+### Phase 3: Full Simulation

 **Focus**
-- Build dispatch scoring
-- handle driver state transitions
+- connect the logic to a live browser simulation
-- add request expiration and event logging
+- add movement and interface controls

-**Primary Deliverables**
-- Composite matching logic
+- make the system easy to test visually

+**Deliverables**
+- real-time simulation loop
+- driver movement
+- rider movement
+- adjustable speed
-- Expiration handling
+- pause controls
-- Event log
+- visible lists and event log
-- Big-O analysis

-## Phase 3: Full Simulation
+### Phase 4: Level 4 Expansion and Submission Prep

 **Focus**
-- Connect the dispatch system to a live simulation
-- visualize the data structures and state changes
-- improve interactivity and debugging visibility
+- improve scaling

-**Primary Deliverables**
-- Browser-based visualization
-- Adjustable speed controls
-- Driver and rider movement
-- Visual inspection of matches, expirations, and events

-## Phase 4: Level 4 Expansion and Submission Polish

-**Focus**
-- Extend the project beyond the base requirements
-- support larger simulation sizes
+- add advanced features
-- strengthen documentation and workflow evidence
+- clean up the code and documentation

-**Primary Deliverables**
+**Deliverables**
-- Surge logic
+- surge logic
+- stats tab
-- Batch mode and text-only mode
+- text-only mode
+- batch simulation mode
-- Stats and downloadable event log
+- downloadable event log
-- GitHub issue / PR workflow evidence
-- Refactoring and performance discussion
+- refactoring notes
-- Final submission documents
+- submission documents

 ## Team Responsibilities

-## Alistair
+### Alistair

-Primary focus areas:
+Main responsibilities:
-- System architecture
+- system architecture
-- Dispatch and simulation logic
+- dispatch and simulation logic
-- Scoring design
+- scoring design
-- Performance improvements
+- performance improvements
-- Statistics and analysis
+- stats and batch mode features
-- Documentation and submission organization
+- final documentation organization

-## James
+### James

-Primary focus areas:
+Main responsibilities:
 - UML and design support
-- Linked-list implementation support
+- class modeling support
-- Visualization support
+- linked-list support
-- Class modeling support
+- visualization support
-- Testing and project documentation contributions
+- testing and documentation contributions

 ## Shared Responsibilities

-- Debugging and validation
-- Feature testing
+- testing and debugging
 - GitHub workflow
-- Daily logs
-- Submission preparation
+- daily development tracking
+- preparing final submission files

 ## GitHub Workflow

-The project uses GitHub as part of the development process.
+We used GitHub as part of the development process rather than only as a final upload location.

-Planned workflow:
-- Use issues to track tasks and feature work
+Our workflow included:
+- tracking work with issues
-- Use pull requests for major changes
+- using pull requests for larger changes
-- Use a shared GitHub Project board to organize progress
+- using a GitHub Project board to organize tasks
-- Maintain meaningful commit history
+- keeping a visible commit history
-- Keep supporting documents in the repository for submission evidence
+- keeping submission documents in the repo

-This supports the course expectation of using professional development practices and collaborative tools.

 ## Success Criteria

-The final project should clearly show:
+We considered the project successful if it clearly showed:

-- Correct custom linked-list implementation
+- a working custom linked-list structure
-- Correct dispatch and state-transition logic
+- correct matching and state transitions
-- Event logging using a linked list
+- event logging through linked lists
-- Time-based request expiration
+- request expiration
-- Manhattan-distance-based ride dispatch
+- Manhattan-distance-based dispatch
-- Modular object-oriented code organization
+- modular class structure
-- Real-time simulation and visualization
+- a working simulation and visualization
-- Adjustable speed and control features
+- adjustable controls and statistics
-- Clear time complexity analysis
-- Professional documentation and AI transparency
+- clear documentation and AI transparency
-- Level 4 features, including surge behavior, large-load support, and GitHub workflow evidence
+- Level 4 features and evidence

 ## Final Submission Checklist

-The final submission should include:
+Our final submission needs to include:

-- Complete working simulation
+- complete working simulation
-- Source code repository link
+- repository link
-- Daily logs
+- daily logs
-- Project plan
+- project plan
 - I/O history
 - UML
 - AI usage log
-- Time complexity analysis
+- time complexity analysis
-- Reflection on limitations and future improvements
+- reflection on limitations and future improvements

-## Project Reflection Direction
+## Reflection Direction

-The final reflection should explain:
+When we write the final reflection, we want it to explain:

-- what data structures and algorithms were most important
+- which data structures mattered most in the project
 - where linked lists worked well
-- where performance limitations appeared under large loads
+- where performance problems started to show up
-- what optimizations and refactors improved scalability
+- what changes improved the simulation
+- what we would still improve if we had more time
-- how the project demonstrates Level 4 expectations
+- how the finished project meets Level 4 expectations